 If you are a ministry leader of any kind, then at least part of your job is to recruit, train and encourage to volunteers you lead.
-This is not only part of your job; I would argue it's a large part (much larger than most of us give it time), but it's also a command.
-Ephesians 4:12 say:
+This is not only part of your job, but it's also a command.

 Why are pastors and leaders called and commanded to equip the saints?
 The simple answer is found in the Great Commission (Matthew 28:19).
 We are called to make disciples.
 Part of making disciples and part of being a disciple is helping those discover and exercise the calling God has placed in their hearts.
 God uniquely gifts each believer in a way that will be a benefit to the church.